-I do acknowledge the actions of humans over hundreds of years have had an effect on the ecosystems we see in the Appalachians.
-Long before the first European colonists arrived in the New World, Native Americans were likely using fire to open up the balds we admire today.
-When settlers moved into the Appalachians and displaced many Native Americans, they likely used fire to assist their farming efforts, too.
-My objection is that fire is being routinely applied to ecosystems where fire was not normally a factor in its evolution.
-Using fire to mold a forest into another preferred model is inconsistent with nature.
+I also acknowledge the actions of humans over hundreds of years have had an effect on the ecosystems we see in the

+Appalachians.
+Long before the first European colonists arrived in Jamestown, Native Americans may have used fire to open up the balds we admire today.
+When settlers moved into the Appalachians forcing out many Native Americans, they likely used fire to assist their farming efforts, too.
+My objection is that fire is being routinely applied to ecosystems where fire was not normally a factor in its evolution in order to force the forest type into some preferred model that is inconsistent with nature.